bit-soul/brc-soul/README.md

-    "mint"  : user mint the CV as SBT to join the group "burn"  : user burn the CV to leave the group "cancel": group manager can cancel the CV to remove a member we define "tick" field's "cv-name" that start with "grp!" is a group verification
+    "mint"  : user mint the CV as SBT to join the group "burn"  : user burn the CV to leave the group "cancel": group manager can cancel the CV to remove a member we define "tick" field's "vc-name" that start with "grp!" is a group verification

 ## Note
+* DID number is allocated at the first time people use "attr" operation of the brc-soul protocol validly, it is start from one, zero used as reserved number.
 * The inscription is only valid to its creator, Once effective, the transferability of inscriptions does not correlate with the inscribed information.
 * The sign must be from the creator, to avoid others' poison.
 * "seq" is not needed continuously but must be increased, to avoid replay attack.
-* "attr" field can be extended by the application itself, but there will be some standard fields.
+* "attr" field can be extended by the application itself, but there should be some standard fields.
+* "caid" is the CA did of CA, so CA should create their DID first before issue VC.
-* "vcid" must not be duplicated in the same address, but different address can have the same vcid.
+* "vcid" must not be duplicated in the same CA did, but different CA can have the same vcid.
-* "ca-addr" and "vcid", together, they ensured the uniqueness of the CV.
+* "caid" and "vcid", together, they ensured the uniqueness of the CV.
-* "vc-name" in the "tick" filed, shouldn't use '!', this is used as reserved character, to allow expanding the protocol
+* "vc-name" in the "tick" filed, shouldn't use '!', this is used as reserved character, to allow expanding the protocol.
-* "sign" message field should be Sorted alphabetically, then serialized, and remove formatting whitespace.
+* "sign" message field should be sorted alphabetically, then serialized, and remove formatting whitespace.
 * "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on, default is ordi.